hajarfatheddine/Ecommerce-App/README.md

  ```
 In this example, only the user with the role **"ADMIN"** has the right to access the endpoints **"/customers/{id}"** and **"/customers"**.

-To test this, we sent the following requests with the access token of a user with the role **"CUSTOMER"** using postman:
+To test this, we sent the following request with the access token of a user with the role **"CUSTOMER"** using postman:

+<http://localhost:8888/CUSTOMER-SERVICE/customers/1>

 Because the current user is a CUSTOMER and not an ADMIN, his request is denied.

-<http://localhost:8888/CUSTOMER-SERVICE/customers/1>

 ![Capture d’écran (324)](https://user-images.githubusercontent.com/84817425/211002386-47f179bd-f876-4a4b-8625-e18c171a2385.png)